peterpih/WilliamCargilfield/20151120 Book - A Fright in the Night.md

 But Gran wasn't downstairs.
 The door opened.
 Biff and Chip were frightened.
-"Oh no!" they said.Gran came in.
+"Oh no!" they said.
+Gran came in.
 "We were firghtned," said Chip.
 "You looked like a ghost."
 Gran laughed.
 "I'm not a ghost," she said.
 "I don't have ghosts," said Gran.
-"But I do have two mittle monsters!"
+"But I do have two little monsters!"
 Gran laughed and so did Biff and Chip.